PrashanthSingaravelan/PrashanthSingaravelan/README.md

 ## 🎓 I'm a CSE Student with Data Science Specialization in Vellore Institute of Technology.

-- 🔭 I’m currently working on Machine Learning Algorithsm | Data Analytics insights | Server Side Programming
+- 🔭 I’m currently working on Machine Learning Algorithsm | Data Analytics insights | Server Side Programming.
+- 📫 In Dept understanding of Basic Statistical Concept and its applications

 <!--